ICanBoogie/HTTP/README.md

 ## Headers

-Here's an overview of headers usage, details are available in the [Headers documentation](docs/Headers.md).
+Here is an overview of header usage.
+Details are available in the [Headers documentation](docs/Headers.md).

 ```php
 <?php